mahendrapaipuri/ceems/website/docs/components/ceems-exporter.md

 When GPUs are present on the compute node, like in the case of Slurm, we will need information on which GPU is used by which VM.
 This information can be obtained in libvirt's XML file that keeps the state of the VM.
-However, there are few caveats here:

-- If a GPU is added to VM using PCI pass through, this GPU will not be available for the hypervisor and hence, it cannot be queried or monitored.
-This is due to the fact that the GPU will be unbound from the hypervisor and bound to guest.
-Thus, energy consumption and GPU metrics for GPUs using PCI passthrough **will only be available in the guest**.

-- NVIDIA's vGPU uses mediated devices to expose GPUs in the guest and thus, GPUs can be queried and monitored from both hypervisor and guest.
-However, CEEMS rely on [dcgm-exporter](https://github.com/NVIDIA/dcgm-exporter) to export GPU energy consumption and usage metrics and it does not support usage and energy consumption metrics for vGPUs.

 - NVIDIA's MIG instances uses a similar approach to vGPU to expose GPUs inside guests and hence, similar limitations apply.